I love honeys, especially when they're browned and cooked with sour cream, which is one of the most traditional honey mushroom recipes I know of.

-I love honey mushrooms.
-Even if I’m striking out on hens or other fall fungi, the honeys always come through, that is, if the Eastern European mushroom hunters in Minnesota don’t get to them first.
-This is kind of a tribute to them, since even though we may pick each others mushrooms here and there, I'm pretty sure the classic Russian-style mushrooms cooked in sour cream sauce is something we can both agree is good.
+This is a tribute to my friends (and competition) from Eastern Europe who hunt honey mushrooms in the fall.
+Even though we may pick each others mushrooms here and there, I'm pretty sure the classic Russian-style mushrooms cooked in sour cream sauce is something we can both agree is good.

 Honey Mushrooms in Sour Cream